hausdorff/davidbalbert.github.com/_posts/2014-07-09-beginners-guide-to-ocaml-beginners-guides.md

   down, you'll be more comfortable in your language, because translating your thoughts to code gives you something solid to fall back on.
+* Read a lot of source if that helps.
+I found the Jane Street core very useful for understanding the idioms of OCaml.
+* 99 problems, *etc*., let you implement something, and then see idiomatic ways to do it.
+This can be very very useful.
+* Get code reviews.
+I have friends who help me with this.
+It's incredibly helpful for understanding where you do something not OCaml-kosher.

 Conclusions